Blog>Expert Advice>Causes of ceiling cracks and potential repairs

 When a vertical crack appears in your ceiling, it suggests you have a weakened wall stud.
 These tend to occur as your house settles over time.

-IF you have more than one of these, it suggests a severe structural issue that a professional needs to fix.
-If the crack is horizontal, a truss uplift might be the cause, especially if it’s between interior walls.
+If you have more than one of these, it suggests a severe structural issue that a professional needs to fix.
+If the crack is horizontal, a truss uplift might be the cause, especially if it's between interior walls.

 Spiderweb ceiling crack